LordMisfit/DV-DS-iDTech1/README.md

  - Running - 3.
 To run Hexen w/ DV-DS Command line: "start gzdoom.exe -iwad hexen.wad -file "DV-DS-ComboPack" "DV-DS-idTech1/Hexen" +hud_scale 0 exit"

  - Running - 4.
+To run Hexen: DeathKings of the Dark Citadel w/ DV-DS Command line: "start gzdoom.exe -iwad hexdd.wad "DV-DS-ComboPack" "DV-DS-idTech1/Hexen" "DV-DS-idTech1/HexDD" +hud_scale 0 exit"

+ - Running - 5.
 To run Strife w/ DV-DS Command line: "start gzdoom.exe -iwad strife1.wad -file "DV-DS-ComboPack" "DV-DS-idTech1/Strife" +hud_scale 0 exit"

  - Important: The "Deus Vult" and "Deus Vult II" episodes do NOT appear when playing in Heretic, Hexen or Strife modes, as they heavily rely on Doom-specfic resources which are not normally present while playing the other Doom engine games.
 You can still warp to those maps ["warp" or "changemap" console commands] but they won't function 100%. :P